Cardiff Parkrun

-Cardiff parkrun is a parkrun event that takes place every Saturday morning at 9am in Cardiff, Wales.
+Cardiff parkrun is a parkrun event that takes place every Saturday morning at 9 am in Cardiff, Wales.
 The parkrun was the first in Wales and has become the second largest in the UK.
-The run was started on 16 Feb 2008 and celebrated its 10th anniversary in 2018 with its largest ever attendance.
+The run was started on 16 February 2008 and celebrated its 10th anniversary in 2018 with its largest ever attendance.

 The course

-The course is an out and back run on the Taff trail along the River Taff, within Bute park, and on tarmac footpaths.
-Charlotte Arter set the women's parkrun world record time at the course on 5 January 2019 with a time of 15 minutes and 50 seconds.
-The men's record time for the course is 14 minutes and 24 seconds set by Ieuan Thomas.
+The course is an out-and-back run on the Taff trail along the River Taff, within Bute Park, and on tarmac footpaths.
 The event director set up nearby Grangemoor parkrun in 2015 and a third parkrun in Cardiff is planned to reduce congestion on the course.

 Suspension

 The event was briefly suspended in 2011 by Cardiff Council for health and safety reasons.
-The suspension was criticised by Kevin Brennan, the local member of parliament, and the Wales Online portal remarked that there is a parkrun in war-torn Afghanistan.
+The suspension was criticised by Kevin Brennan, the local Member of Parliament, and the Wales Online portal remarked that there is a parkrun in war-torn Afghanistan.
 The suspension was lifted several days later without interruption to the event.